-22.5 Long term care resident immunization: Except as provided in subsection 22.5 (e) (below), every facility in this state shall request that residents be immunized for influenza virus and pneumococcal disease in accordance with Chapter 23-17.19 of the Rhode Island General Laws, as amended.

-Influenza, pneumococcal, and other adult vaccination policies and protocols (such as physician's standing orders) for facility residents shall be developed and implemented by the facility and shall contain no less than the following provisions:

-- a) Notice to resident: In accordance with the provisions of section 23-17.19-4 of the Rhode Island General Laws, as amended, upon admission, the facility shall notify the resident and legal guardian of the immunization requirements of Chapter 23-17.19 of the Rhode Island General Laws, as amended, and request that the resident agree to be immunized against influenza virus and pneumococcal disease. - b) Records and immunizations: Every facility shall document the annual immunization against influenza virus and immunization against pneumococcal disease for each resident which includes written evidence from a health care provider indicating the date and location the vaccine was administered. - Upon finding that a resident is lacking such immunization or the facility or individual is unable to provide documentation that the individual has received the appropriate immunization, the facility shall make available the immunization. - c) Other immunizations: An individual who becomes a resident shall have his status for influenza and pneumococcal immunization determined by the facility, and, if found to be deficient, the facility shall make available the necessary immunizations. - d) Vaccinations must be provided in accordance with the most current ACIP (Advisory Council on Immunization Practices) guidelines for these vaccinations.
+- 22.5 Long term care resident immunization: Except as provided in §22.5(e) of these Regulations, every nursing facility in Rhode Island shall request that residents be immunized for influenza virus and pneumococcal disease in accordance with RIGL Chapter 23-17.19 [Reference 21]. - Influenza, pneumococcal, and other adult vaccination policies and protocols (such as physician's standing orders) for nursing facility residents shall be developed and implemented by the nursing facility and shall contain no less than the following provisions: - (a) Notice to resident: In accordance with the provisions of RIGL §23-17.19-4 [Reference 21], upon admission, the nursing facility shall notify the resident and legal guardian of the immunization requirements of RIGL Chapter 23-17.19 [Reference 21] and request that the resident agree to be immunized against influenza virus and pneumococcal disease. - (b) Records and immunizations: Every nursing facility shall document the annual immunization against influenza virus and immunization against pneumococcal disease for each resident which includes written evidence from a health care provider indicating the date and location the vaccine was administered. - Upon finding that a resident is lacking such immunization or the nursing facility or individual is unable to provide documentation that the individual has received the appropriate immunization, the nursing facility shall make available the immunization. - (c) Other immunizations: An individual who becomes a resident shall have his status for influenza and pneumococcal immunization determined by the nursing facility, and, if found to be deficient, the nursing facility shall make available the necessary immunizations. - (d) Vaccinations must be provided in accordance with the most current ACIP (Advisory Council on Immunization Practices) guidelines for these vaccinations. - (e) Exceptions: No resident shall be required to receive either the influenza or pneumococcal vaccine if any of the following apply: - (1) The vaccine is contraindicated; - (2) It is against his/her religious beliefs; or - (3) The resident or the resident's legal guardian refuses the vaccine after being fully informed of the health risks of such action.

-- e) Exceptions: No resident or employee shall be required to receive either the influenza or pneumococcal vaccine if any of the following apply: - 1) the vaccine is contraindicated; - 2) it is against his religious beliefs; or - 3) the resident or the resident's legal guardian refuses the vaccine after being fully informed of the health risks of such action. - f) Reports of vaccination rates shall be submitted annually (by July 1st of each year) to the Department.
-Such reports shall include, at a minimum: - i) number of all eligible residents 65 years and older residing in or admitted to the facility from September 15th to March 31st of the next year and the number of influenza vaccinations administered in that period; - ii) number of all eligible residents 64 years and younger residing in or admitted to the facility from September 15th to March 31st of the next year and the number of influenza vaccinations administered in that period; - iii) percentage of current residents 65 years and older vaccinated with pneumococcal vaccine; - iv) the number of residents who are exempted from influenza and/or pneumococcal vaccination for medical reasons; - v) the number of outbreaks in the facility each year due to influenza virus and pneumococcal disease, if known; - vi) the number of hospitalizations of facility residents each year due to influenza virus, pneumococcal disease and complications thereof; if known; and - vii) other reports as may be required by the Director.
+- (f) Reports of vaccination rates shall be submitted annually (by July 1st of each year) to the Department.
+Such reports shall include, at a minimum: - (1) Number of all eligible residents sixty-five (65) years and older residing in or admitted to the nursing facility from September 15th to March 31st of the next year and the number of influenza vaccinations administered in that period; - (2) Number of all eligible residents sixty-four (64) years and younger residing in or admitted to the nursing facility from September 15th to March 31st of the next year and the number of influenza vaccinations administered in that period; - (3) Percentage of current residents sixty-five (65) years and older vaccinated with pneumococcal vaccine; - (4) The number of residents who are exempted from influenza and/or pneumococcal vaccination for medical reasons: - (5) The number of outbreaks in the nursing facility each year due to influenza virus and pneumococcal disease, if known; - (6) The number of hospitalizations of nursing facility residents each year due to influenza virus, pneumococcal disease and complications thereof; if known; and - (7) Other reports as may be required by the Director.